 I’ve also heard that some chefs like to actually finely chop and then salt their vegetables, set them aside for about half an hour, then give them a quick rinse and press out the water.
 Experiment, and see what results in a texture that you prefer.

-And for even more summertime cookout side dish goodness, try our recipe for the ultimate loaded potato salad.
+And for even more summertime cookout side dish goodness, these are sure to tickle your tummy:

 Do you like your cabbage thick or thin in a homemade slaw?
 Are you a lifelong advocate, or do you tend to push this side dish aside?
 Tell us in the comments below, and be sure to come back to rate the recipe once you’ve tried it.